AnVolosh/Case-Study/Ethical_Reflection.md

 ________________________________________
 8) Legal and Compliance: Retention, Evidence, and Accountability Storage lives under laws and standards: data protection rules, retention requirements, chain of custody for evidence, and restrictions on encryption exports in some contexts.
 Ethical practice aligns with legal obligations without using them as excuses to hoard data.
-•	Retention schedules: Define what to keep, for how long, and why.
+•	Retention Schedules: Define what to keep, for how long, and why.
 Automation helps enforce deletion and prevents indefinite retention by default.
 •	Chain of custody: Evidence must be preserved with integrity while respecting privacy.
 Storage procedures should support auditable, tamper evident handling.
 •	Cross border issues: Multinational infrastructures complicate compliance.
 Organizations owe clear statements about where data resides and the consequences.
 Compliance is not merely about avoiding penalties; it is about treating people’s information with respect and restraint.